With new government data breaches being reported on a daily basis, the security of public sector organizations is more important than ever before

-Verizon’s latest Data Breach Investigations Report found that 16% of breaches were in the public sector, excluding healthcare.
+This is compared to the 2019 Data Breach Investigations Report which found that 16% of breaches were in the public sector, excluding healthcare.
 This is a slight increase on the 14% of incidents reported five years earlier.

 And public sector CISOs should take little comfort from any reduction in the scale of government data breaches.

 “Amongst my peers many are saying the lack of reporting of any major subsequent public sector breaches is maybe that the adversaries have the information they need.
 The vampire does not go back,” Brigadier General (Ret’d) Greg Touhill, a former US Federal CISO and board member at ISACA, told The Daily Swig.

 The latest government data breaches – in focus